KhanLewis/The_restaurant/README.md

   * scroll down to the bottom of the page to the manual deploy section
   * choose a branch to deploy (main or master)
   * Press deploy branch

+  ## GITPOD:
+ * This site was also viewed through a browser using Gitpod, This is how I achieved this :
+   * Open your repository through Github.
+   * At the top of yout repository click on the gitpod button.
+   * When it had loaded adn you can view your code, within the terminal type "python3 -m http.server"
+   * Wait for the pop up in the bottom right hand corner of Gitpod.
+   * Select the _open browser_ option and it will redirect you to your webpage.

 # Acknowledgements and Credits
 * code institute